 I refused to let my injuries dictate my life.
 I continued my studies at the University of Washington.
 Unfortunately, by January 2003, we learned that my first surgery had failed.

 A second surgery was performed in March 2003.
 During the second surgery, joints in both of my feet were fused.
 I again spent six days at Overlake Medical Center.

 That’s when I started looking for other options.
-I called around to area personal injury law offices.
+I contacted personal injury attorneys in Seattle, Bellevue, Redmond, and all over King County.
 I was rejected not once, not twice, but nearly 80 times.
-Finally, I convinced someone to work on my case with me on the condition I do much of the legwork myself.
+Finally, I convinced someone to work on my case with me on the condition I do much of the work myself.
 Ultimately, I spent two years in my wheelchair.
-And, after years of battling and litigation, I won a $1 million settlement for my injuries.
+And, after years of battling and litigation, I won a $1 million personal injury settlement for my injuries.

 My Path to Law

 My personal experience with negligence and serious injury was difficult, but it inspired me to follow a new path.
 Once my mental and physical wounds healed, I started school at Seattle University School of Law, where I graduated magna cum laude.